Health and safety

 Putting our commitment into practice

-• We achieved the WELL Health and Safety Rating from the International WELL Building Institute at 54 of our global offices as a demonstration of our commitment to the provision of safe and healthy workplaces for our employees, customers and stakeholders
+• Achieved the WELL Health and Safety Rating at 100 global offices, demonstrating our commitment to safe workplaces for employees, customers, and stakeholders